Iteranya/DiscordBot/characters/README.md

 # Character ~~Card~~ Json Format and Creation Guide

+This is an instruction on how to make a  character.

+On the left, you can see the characters characters folder.

+Simply dragging the character in there is enough.
+No need to restart the bot or setup anything.

+The moment you put a valid json in there, you're done.

+But anyway, let's take a look at the character...

 So first off, check out default.json for a good example for it.

 There are 5 fields in a character json:

 ### Name

 Your character's name.
 Please avoid special character, it can break the bot.

 It also happens to be the trigger word.
 If this character's Name appears anywhere in a channel that they can see, (that isn't mentioned by other bot) it will trigger them to respond.

 Just one word only, alright?
 You can add character's full name in the persona or self introduction.

 Example: Kisna